group with the mountain bikes ready for the malaga pass

 Aguas Calientes

-At the end of the visit to Machu Picchu, once again we will be able to decide whether to go down to Aguas Calientes on foot or by bus (for 12 USD).
+At the end of the visit to Machu Picchu, once again we can decide whether to go down to Aguas Calientes on foot or by bus (for 12 USD).
 Once there, we will take the opportunity to walk around the city and have lunch in one of its restaurants.

 In Aguas Calientes, we will take the train to Ollantaytambo.
-At the Ollantaytambo train station a transport will be waiting for us to take us back to the center of Cuzco.
-We will arrive approximately at 10:30 P.M.
+At Ollantaytambo train station a transport will be waiting for us to take us back to the center of Cuzco.
+We will arrive approximately around 10:30 pm.

 aerial view of the city of cuzco in peru

-What to bring to Inca Jungle Trek to Machu Picchu
+What to bring to Inca Jungle Trek Machu Picchu tour

 • Insect repellent